|Nutrition Facts (per serving)|

 Can I Bake Bread Machine Dough in the Oven?

-The bread machine may make bread-making effortless, as it does everything from mixing, kneading, rising, and baking, but the resulting bread often has a tougher crust and denser crumb, and can be misshapen.
+The bread machine may make bread-making effortless, as it does everything from mixing, kneading, rising, and baking, but the resulting bread often has a tougher crust and denser crumb.
 If you prefer, you can finish the bread in the oven; just keep in mind this will require a little work on your end.
 Place the bread machine on the "dough only" setting and once the dough has finished the first rise and punched down, remove it from the machine.
-Then divide, shape, and fold the dough, and place in greased loaf pans.
-Let it rise a second time and then bake.
+Then place it in a greased loaf pan, let it rise a second time for approximately 45 minutes or until doubled, and then bake.